 The campaign to increase the endowment for the Center for Western Studies reached a milestone in 2013.
 Gifts of $1.4 million earned the $300,000 challenge grant from the National Endowment for the Humanities (NEH), bringing the amount raised to $1.7 million.
 CWS-designated endowment funds, including those supporting the Boe Forum on Public Affairs, now exceed $8.2 million.
 Having surpassed the goals of the earlier campaign, the Center for Western Studies is now focused on building the endowment to $10 million by 2020.

 Core programs that continue to benefit from this campaign are the following: Archives and Library, Art Program and Educational Exhibits, Dakota Conference, Publications, and the Fantle Building.
 Executive Director Harry Thompson, project director and co-author of the NEH grant (with Paul Krueger), remarks, "As the result of the generous commitment by many individuals to this endowment campaign, the Center is entering a period of unsurpassed financial stability."

 Contact Harry Thompson at (605) 274-4007 or email@example.com to help build the CWS endowment.

 The Center for Western Studies NEH Challenge Grant

-In 2008, the Center was awarded the $300,000 challenge grant from the National Endowment for the Humanities (NEH).
-The grant provides a 4:1 match for gifts to the Center’s endowment campaign.
+In 2008, the Center was awarded a $300,000 challenge grant from the National Endowment for the Humanities (NEH).
+The grant provided a 4:1 match for gifts to the Center’s endowment campaign.
 For more information, read the Augustana College press release.